jacekgruca/credit-card-fraud-detection/README.md

 reloaded model prediction on new data [34628.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,8.44] = 0.0
 ```

 As shown, the area under precision-recall curve (AUPRC) for this execution is roughly 77%.
-This is pretty good by most standards!
+That's pretty good by most standards!
 With further parameter tuning and a larger dataset, production grade metrics may be achieved.

 ## Conclusions and comparison with TensorFlow